Kanishkkaram2703/Car-color-detection/README.md

 # Car-color-detection

-Here's a **README** file script for your project.
-It provides a clear and structured description suitable for GitHub, addressing your specific dataset and `.keras` file constraints.

----

-# Vehicle Color Recognition and Detection

-This project implements a machine learning model to detect vehicles, identify their colors, and count nearby people from images or video feeds.
-The system provides real-time annotations by drawing colored rectangles based on the detected object.

 ## Features

-- **Vehicle Color Detection:** Recognizes the color of vehicles from a predefined set of colors (e.g., yellow, red, blue, etc.).
+- **Car Color Detection:** Recognizes the color of vehicles from a predefined set of colors (e.g., yellow, red, blue, etc.).
 - **Dynamic Annotations:**
   - **Blue Rectangle:** Drawn around vehicles of colors other than "blue."
   - **Red Rectangle:** Drawn around vehicles detected as "blue."